NSEcho/furlzz/README.md

-# fugofri
+# furlzz

-fugofri(FUzz GO FRIda) is a small fuzzer written to test out iOS URL schemes.
+furlzz is a small fuzzer written to test out iOS URL schemes.
 It does so by attaching to the application using Frida and based on the input/seed it mutates the data and try to open the URL.
 This works in process, meaning you aren't actually opening the URL using apps such as SpringBoard.